Kevin Zeroli: Loan to Monza

+Loan to Juve Stabia

+On 7 January 2026, his loan-spell with Monza was cut short and he moved to fellow Serie B club Juve Stabia, on loan for the rest of the 2025–26 season.

+Loan to Südtirol

+On 1 September 2026, Zeroli joined Serie B club Südtirol, on loan for the 2026–27 season, with the option to make the move permanent.

 International career

 Zeroli was born in Italy to an Italian father and Nigerian mother, and holds dual citizenship.
 He is a youth international for Italy, having played for the Italy U19s for 2024 UEFA European Under-19 Championship qualifying matches in November 2023.

 Playing style

 Originally a centre-back in his youth, Zeroli is a classic 8 midfielder who can play in a 2-man or 3-man midfielder.
 He has a strong frame at 1.87 m, and is adept at heading the ball.

 Personal life

 Zeroli is the son of an Italian father and a Nigerian mother.
 His older brother, Bryan Zeroli, is also a footballer who played in AC Milan's youth sides.